davidsusu/tree-printer/README.md

 A *tree* is a hierarchical structure built from *nodes*.
 Any tree is given by its root node.

-Nodes implement the `TreeNode` interface, and there is an `AbstractTreeNode` as a bootstrap for a custom implementation.
+Nodes implement the `TreeNode` interface.
+It contains default implementations for the majority of its methods, you must implement only the `content()` and `children()` methods.

 You can use `SimpleTreeNode` out-of-the-box as a default string-based implementation: